 Two triangles, △ABC and △DEF, have two pairs of congruent sides: |AB|=|DE|; |BC|=|EF|. θ2=∠DEF>∠ABC=θ1.
 Show that |DF|>|AC|

-We need to show that one line segment is larger than another.
+To prove the Hinge Theorem, we need to show that one line segment is larger than another.
 Both lines are also sides in a triangle.
 This guides us to use one of the triangle inequalities which provide a relationship between sides of a triangle.
 One of these is the converse of the scalene triangle Inequality.

 This tells us that the side facing the larger angle is larger than the side facing the smaller angle.
 The other is the triangle inequality theorem, which tells us the sum of any two sides of a triangle is larger than the third side.

-We’ll use each one of these in the two different ways we prove the theorem.
+We'll use each one of these in the two different ways we prove the Theorem.

 But one hurdle first: both these theorems deal with sides (or angles) of a single triangle.
 Here we have two separate triangles.
 So the first order of business is to get these sides into one triangle.